dev-babs/Vhibes-backup/README.md

-# VibeCaster 🚀
+# vhibes 🚀

 **The Future of Social on Farcaster - Roast, Create & Connect!**

 ## 🎯 Overview

-VibeCaster is a revolutionary Web3 social platform built on Base that combines AI-powered roasting, interactive icebreakers, and viral chain reactions.
+vhibes is a revolutionary Web3 social platform built on Base that combines AI-powered roasting, interactive icebreakers, and viral chain reactions.
 Built with modern web technologies and deeply integrated with Farcaster, it provides a unique social experience for creating, sharing, and connecting through humor and creativity.

 ## 📁 Project Structure

-This repository contains the complete VibeCaster project with the following components:
+This repository contains the complete vhibes project with the following components:

 ```
-VibeCaster/
+vhibes/
 ├── frontend/                 # Next.js frontend application
 ├── smart-contract/          # Smart contracts (Solidity + Hardhat)
 └── badge-n-metadata/        # Badge images and metadata